 What is Recovery Like?

 With both surgeries, a patient can expect to spend several days in the hospital following the surgery.
 However, recovery may take a bit longer with a skin flap surgery since it involves more natural tissue.

 In general, it will take approximately two months before the patient can return to a regular, active lifestyle.
 During this time, it is common to experience:

 - Restricted movement of the arms

-Long-term, some feeling may return to the breast over the course of a few years, and it may take one to two years for scars to fade.
+Long-term, some feeling may return to the breast over a few years, and it may take one to two years for scars to fade.